UI-Gurus/tutorials/react.md

 export default App;
 ```

-OK, what's going on here?
-First we are creating a new functional component called `Hello` and that component just render some headers that say "Hello" in several languages.
-It receives via props two attributes one called `name` and another one called `lastName`.
-We import this component in our `App` component and inside the `return` we place it, and we pass it down the respective props.
+In the `hello.js` file a new functional component called `Hello` is defined and that component just render some headers that say "Hello" in several languages.
+It receives via props two attributes: one called `name` and another one called `lastName`.
+This component is imported in the `App` component and it's placed within the `return` statement, and the respective props are passed down.
 One prop comes from the `props` object that receives the `App` component and the other one is a variable defined in the `App` component.

-So, the props can pass down from one component to other as many levels as you need, and components also could have as many props as you need.
+So, the props can pass down from one component to other as many levels as needed, and components also could have as many props as needed.

 ## State

-State is similar to props, but it is private and fully controlled by the component.
-It is the heart of every react component.
+State is similar to props, but it's private and fully controlled by the component.
+It's the heart of every React component.
 It determines how that component renders and behaves.
-As we mentioned before the components defined as classes have some additional features.
+As was mentioned before, the components defined as classes have some additional features.
 Local state is exactly that: a feature available only to classes.

 #### Adding local state to a class

-To add a state to our class component we need to add a class constructor first that assigns the initial state.
-So, go and convert the `App` component in a class component again.
-Add the next piece of code to the class:
+To add a state to a class component is needed to add a class constructor first that assigns the initial state:

 ```javascript
 class App extends Component {